apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/DownloadMethod.ApolloRegistrySettings.md

 - Parameters:
   - apiKey: The API key to use when retrieving your schema.
   - graphID: The identifier of the graph to fetch.
 Can be found in Apollo Studio.
-  - variant: [Optional] The variant of the graph to fetch.
-Defaults to nil, which will return whatever is set to the current variant.
+  - variant: The variant of the graph to fetch.
+Defaults to "current", which will return whatever is set to the current variant.

 #### Parameters